BergerLab/CAST/README.md

 cablast-compress [flags] database-directory fasta-file [fasta-file ...]
 ```

-**Currently the multithreaded version of compression is still under development and does not currently work.**
+**Currently the multithreaded version of compression is still under development and does not currently work.
+  The --procs flag is disabled.**